 I’m sure many of you have dealt with the frustration of seeing blossoms fall off your vegetable plants because they have not been pollinated.
-Not only do food crops depend on these beneficial insects, but most flowering trees and plants need pollination to set seed and continue their species’ survival.
 Bees are important to our whole ecosystem.
+Further, the bee population is at risk due to overuse of pesticides so it’s important to not only plant flowers that bees need the most, but to also never treat them with pesticides.

 Native Bees Are Pollinating Powerhouses

-Non-native honeybees do some of this work, but most of it is carried out by native pollinators—including flies, beetles, moths and butterflies—but native bees are the unsung heroes.
+Most of the pollination is carried out by native pollinators—including flies, beetles, moths, and butterflies—but native bees are the unsung heroes.
+(Note: Honeybees are non-natives and not as important for widespread pollination.)

 - No matter their size, all native bees rely on blooming plants for sugary nectar and protein-packed pollen to feed themselves and their offspring.